1978 Asian Games

 Thailand offered to help and the Asiad therefore was held in Bangkok.
 On the political front, Israel was expelled from the Asian Games.
 A total number of 3,842 athletes, coming from 25 countries, competed in these Asian Games.
 Debuting sports were archery and bowling.

 Sports

 Participating nations

 25 out of 32 Olympic Council of Asia members participated in these games.
-Iran just sent only one official and did not participate in the games due to the political situation in Iran at the time.
+Iran sent only one official and did not participate in the games due to the political situation in Iran at the time.